anant-365/AWS-React-Express-Node/README.md

 # Deploying a React App to AWS S3 with GitHub Actions and Hosting It / Also deploying the node backend to AWS Lambda functions.

-In this project, we will be deploying a locally developed group chat app made with react as front-end node as back-end and using AWS services like lambda functions for backend and s3 for front-end to make the web app publically accessible.
+In this project, we will be deploying a locally developed group chat app made with react as front-end, node as back-end and using AWS services like lambda functions for backend and s3 for front-end to make the web app publically accessible.

 **App Preview**